 Guidance issued on teleworking situations on withholding requirements due to COVID-19.
 Compensation paid to a nonresident teleworking in Maryland due to COVID-19 is subject to withholding.
 However, Maryland has reciprocal exemption agreement with bordering states of Virginia, District of Columbia, West Virginia, and Pennsylvania.

-Massachusetts – Waive any late-file or late-pay penalties for tax returns due March 20, 2020 through May 31, 2020 for taxpayers with meals tax obligations and operators and intermediaries with room occupancy tax obligations.
+Massachusetts – Waive any late-file or late-pay penalties for tax returns due March 20, 2020 through August 31, 2020 for taxpayers with meals tax obligations and operators and intermediaries with room occupancy tax obligations.
 Interest will continue to accrue.
-Returns and payments must be filed by June 20, 2020.
-Sales and use tax due March 20 through May 31 shall be suspended until June 20, 2020, as well, provided cumulative sales tax liability for March 1, 2019 through February 29, 2020 does not exceed $150,000.
+Returns and payments must be filed by September 20, 2020.
+Sales and use tax due March 20 through August 31 shall be suspended until September 20, 2020, as well, provided cumulative sales, use, occupancy and/or meals tax liability for March 1, 2019 through February 29, 2020 does not exceed $150,000.
+This relief extending due dates do not apply to marijuana retailers, marketplace facilitators, and venders selling motor vehicles.

 State adopted sourcing rules for income tax withholding from employees who telecommute during the COVID-19 pandemic.
 If employee was engaged in performing services in state prior to pandemic, employers must source their income withholding to Massachusetts.
 If employee is temporarily working in Massachusetts, state will not require withholding from employer if it must withhold income tax from employee in another state.